lyq133/LIC-HPCM/README.md

 ## *News*

+✅We open-source the model `HPCM_Phi_Context`, which employs ψᵢ as progressive context in progressive context modeling.
+We release the model [checkpoint](https://drive.google.com/file/d/1DgH0GQwt4OGQI8EZBxYyucC25yHQv69Q/view) optimized for MSE with λ = 0.013.
+See [issue #3](https://github.com/lyq133/LIC-HPCM/issues/3) for detailed discussion.

 🎉Our new work based on HPCM, *"Scaling Learned Image Compression Models up to 1 Billion"*, has been released on arXiv! [[link]](https://arxiv.org/abs/2508.09075)

 ## Introduction